Best early Black Friday router deals: $99 Orbi 3-pack and more

-Holiday buying season is in full swing, Black Friday draws near, and as usual, it's a good time to catch a deal on a new router.
+Holiday buying season is in full swing, Black Friday is just about here -- and as usual, it's a good time to catch a deal on a new router.
 That's truer than ever in 2020, with all sorts of new mesh options on the market, as well as new routers that support Wi-Fi 6, the newest and fastest version of Wi-Fi.
 And hey, not for nothing, but with most of us doing our best to stay home as much as possible, having the right router quarterbacking your home network can make a world of difference.

 If a new router sits on top of your shopping list, bookmark this post -- I'll be updating it regularly through Black Friday, Cyber Monday and beyond with all of the best home networking deals we've spotted across the web.
-With Thanksgiving still a few days away, we've already got one or two early-bird deals worth checking out, so take a look.
+With Thanksgiving still a day away, we've already got a couple of early-bird deals worth checking out, so take a look.

 Deals live now